GeeksVision/AggressionDetection/README.md

 - test model on testing dataset
 - implement cv2 to allow video stream expression detection!

+This repository does not include our large dataset.

 Let us know if you have any questions about the code, and enjoy AggreVision.